semojs/semo/docs/en/guide/core-commands/README.md

 └── package.json
 ```

-This command is to save developers seconds to init a project.
-It's OK to create those files and directories manually.
+The existence of this command is only to save a few seconds for engineers.
+In other words, if you don't use this command, manually creating these directories and files is also OK.

 :::tip
-The structure and usage of `.semorc.yml` is located at `Configuration management` section.
+The structure and usage of `.semorc.yml` will be explained in the configuration management section.
 :::

-If we want to build a new plugin, it is still not so easy to do, here we suggest using project template as follows.
+In addition, if we really want to create a plugin, it is too slow to do it through initialization.
+Here, it is recommended to use the plugin project template.
+The specific command is as follows:

 ```
 semo create semo-plugin-xxx --template=plugin
 ```

-Obviously, there are more templates.
-Please refer to the `create` command.
+Clearly, other project templates can also be used here.
+Regarding the `create` command, see below for an introduction to the `create` command.

 ## `semo create <name> [repo] [branch]`

-> alias: `c`
+> alias: `n`

-This command is different from `generate` and `init` command.
-It's used to create a new project directory.
-It can be application projects or plugin projects.
-It has some options to control.
+This command, unlike `generate` and `init`, is used to initialize a new project directory.
+This project can be a business project or a plugin.
+This command has many parameters and some conventions:

 ```
 $ semo create help